For most of its length within the Park Lands, the Creek is not a natural watercourse but an artificial drainage channel.

-The Adelaide City Council has planned for the rehabilitation of the creek into a significant wetlands environment, which includes interpretive and education facilities, boardwalks and a range of nature play and recreation opportunities.
+A project is under way to rehabilitate the entire length of the South Park Lands Creek into a wetlands environment, with signage, education facilities, boardwalks and a range of nature play and recreation opportunities.

-Work on this rehabilitation began in 2017 in nearby Park 18.
 This is not the only drainage channel in Blue Gum Park.
-The other channel, further to the west of Park 20 is dead straight – it can't be mistaken for a natural creek.
+The other channel, further to the west in Park 20 is dead straight – it can't be mistaken for a natural creek.